 “I, John, both your brother and companion in the tribulation and kingdom and patience of Jesus Christ, was on the island that is called Patmos for the word of God and for the testimony of Jesus Christ”

 This is the first of three times John refers to himself as the human author of the Book of Revelation (cf. 21:2; 22:8).

 John identifies himself as a “brother and companion” to the seven churches to whom he writes.
 “Companion” comes from two words: with and to partake.
 A companion is someone who partakes of the same thing as another.

 John partakes in three things with his readers.
-He closely identifies himself with suffering Christians, with the kingdom and with the patience (tenacity) of Jesus Christ.
+He closely identifies himself with suffering Christians, with the kingdom, and with the patience (tenacity) of Jesus Christ.
 John writes as a co-sufferer in these three areas with his readers.

 First, John identifies himself as a “brother.”
 A brother is a person who comes from the same womb.
-In this case, the womb is spiritual birth.
+In this case, the womb is a spiritual birth.
 He is talking to those who have been born spiritually in Christ.
-There is a unique suffering that comes to those who claim Christ as their Savior.
+There is unique suffering that comes to those who claim Christ as their Savior.

 in the tribulation